-Ventnor Resources Criteria Commentary The Company has been validating a high-purity silica standard that was created for the Company by OREAS Pty Ltd. This was required as there is no commercial standard available for high purity silica sand.
+Criteria Commentary Quality of analytical data and laboratory tests Samples were submitted for analysis to the Intertek Laboratory in Maddington in Perth WA.
+The assay methods used by Intertek are as follows: multi-elements are determined by a specialised four-acid digest including Hydrofluoric, Nitric, Perchloric and Hydrochloric acids in Teflon tubes.
+Analysed by Inductively Coupled Plasma Mass Spectrometry, silica is reported by difference.
+The assay results have also undergone internal laboratory QAQC, which includes the analysis of standards, blanks, and repeat measurements.
+The Company has been validating a high-purity silica standard that was created for the Company by OREAS Pty Ltd. This was required as there is no commercial standard available for high purity silica sand.
 The standard was "round robin" assayed at several laboratory's in Perth prior to the commencement of drilling.
 The standard was then included in the drill sample submissions to Intertek, in sequence, on a ratio of 1:20.
 Field duplicate samples were submitted in a ratio of 1:20 and in addition to this Intertek routinely duplicated analysis from the pulverised samples in a ratio of 1:25.
 The number of QAQC samples therefore represents ~14% of the total assays.
 A full analysis of all the quality control data has been undertaken.
 This analysis validates the drill assay dataset and conforms with the guidelines for reporting under the JORC 2012 code.
 Verification of sampling and analyses Significant intersections validated against geological logging.
 No twinned holes have been completed.
-Location of data points Drill hole locations were measured by hand-held GPS with the expected relative accuracy; GDA94 MGA Zone 51 grid coordinate system is used.
+Location of data points Drill hole locations were measured by hand-held GPS with the expected relative accuracy; GDA94 MGA Zone 50 grid coordinate system is used.
 The reduced level (RL) of the drilling collars is generated from publicly available SRTM data.
 The SRTM data is compared to the available Landgate Geodetic Survey Marks to validate the data that it is appropriate for use.
-Data spacing and distribution Auger holes were spaced 400-1,000m apart along existing tracks.
-Due to the relatively low variability of assays between drill holes the current spacing is sufficient for the estimation of a Mineral Resource.
-No sample compositing (down hole) has been done.
+Data spacing and distribution Auger holes were completed along existing tracks, the railway reserve and gas pipeline reserve, with an initial nominal drill spacing of 800 m between holes.
+Infill drilling was completed in the north western area that then forms a nominal 400 m by 400 m drilling pattern Due to the relatively low variability of assays between drill holes the current spacing is sufficient for the estimation of a Mineral Resource.
 Orientation of data in relation to geological structure Sampling is being done on aeolian sand dunes the auger orientation is therefore considered appropriate.
-Sample security All samples are selected onsite under the supervision of Ventnor Geological staff.
-Samples are delivered to the Intertek laboratory in Maddington.
+Sample security All samples are selected onsite under the supervision of VRX Silica Geological staff.
+Samples are delivered to the intertek laboratory in Maddington.
 Intertek receipt received samples against the sample dispatch documents and issued a reconciliation report for every sample batch.
 Audits or reviews There has been no audit or review of sampling techniques and data yet.